10-Andy/Broncos-Country/README.md

     I wanted a modal to provide feeback on the Broncos Country weekly email sign up form when the user completed it correctly.

 * #### **Implementation**
-    I've used bopotstrap for the modal and used css to overide bootstraps css styling. i added an image of the Denver Broncos logo and text to show feedback to the user.
+    I've used bootstrap for the modal and used css to overide bootstraps css styling.
+I added an image of the Denver Broncos logo and text to show feedback to the user.

 * #### **Testing**
-    The modal preformed as it should but I found you could click the sign up button with filling in the form and the modal would show as if you completed the from, i need help from my mentor who wrote a piece of JavaScript to fix the issue.
+    The modal preformed as it should but I found you could click the sign up button withput filling in the form and the modal would show as if you completed the from, I needed  help from my mentor who wrote a piece of JavaScript to fix the issue.

 * #### **Result**
     The modal worked as planned.

- ### SuperBowl Wins ###

-* I wanted the 3 images of the SuperBowl wins with the teams, scores and a short write up underneath the images.
-To do this I used bootstraps grid system.

-* To test I viewed the webpage page on different browsers and viewed it on different devices.

-* I found that the image sizing that I used didnt look as well on mobile as it did on desktop, this was resolved by changing the sizing.

- ### Season Opponents ###

-* I want all 17 season opponents displayed home and away in 2 grids with a dividing vetical line and a dividing horiziontal in mobile with home above and away below.

-* To test I viewed the webpage page on different browser and viewed it on different devices.

-* I found that my image sizing didnt translate to mobile divices as well as I wanted and they had to be changed.

 <a></a>
 ## **Deployment**

 This project was deployed via GitHub by executing the following steps.